zml18x/SMS-Backend/README.md

    cd SMS-Backend
    ```

-3. Start the application using Docker, which will run PostgreSQL and pgAdmin:
+3. Run the containers using Docker, which will start PostgreSQL and pgAdmin:

    ```bash
    cd docker-compose up